-Trillium is the wildflower representative.
+Trillium is a wildflower.
 Although some gardeners purchase it at specialty nurseries for use in their landscaping, you are more likely to encounter this plant in the woods.
-Indeed, if you were to... use this plant in landscaping, it would be most effective in woodland gardens, since it is a shade plant.
+Indeed, if you were to use this plant in landscaping, it would be most effective in woodland gardens, since it is a shade plant.
 The Trillium with which people are most familiar is native to North America.

 Luckily, there's little chance of catching a whiff of its bad-smelling flowers while going about your business in the yard.
 As a short plant, you would have to go out of your way for your nose to get anywhere near its blossoms.

 Perhaps only some butterfly bush shrubs produce really bad-smelling flowers, but the plants are generally grown for something other than their fragrance.
 Fortunately, butterflies find them plenty redolent: Buddleia is a major magnet for butterflies.

 Butterfly magnet or not, butterfly bush cannot be recommended indiscriminately for use in your landscaping.
 This shrub can be an invasive plant in some regions.
 Find out how it behaves in your region before falling in love with it.Continue to 9 of 10 below.